toyboxman/yummy-xml-UI/xml-UI/archive/scala/scala-collections.md

       //A tuple groups together simple logical collections of items without using a class. val tuple = ("localhost", 80)
-      //Unlike case classes, they don’t have named accessors, instead they have accessors that are named by their position and is 1-based rather than 0-based println(tuple._1)  // localhost
+      //Unlike case classes, they don’t have named accessors, instead they have accessors
+      //that are named by their position and is 1-based rather than 0-based println(tuple._1)  // localhost
       println(tuple._2)  // 80